wanyuac/BINF_toolkit/README.md

 * --suffix or -s: the file extension, can be "fasta" (default), "fna", "gb", or "gbk".
 No dot preceding the extension is needed.
 * --outdir or -o: output directory, no backslash at the end.

 An example of the input list: seq_list.txt.
-Note that accession IDs may not include version numbers, such as ".1".
+Note that accession IDs may not include version numbers such as ".1" (HG326223.1, CP011642).
-    HG326223.1
-    CP011642

 **References**
 1. This script is inspired by Mark Schultz's (dr.mark.schultz@gmail.com, GitHub: schultzm) script "downloadGenbankByAccessions.py".